 Once you update the Tenant ID you can save the pricing draft.

 Private Pricing for Annual Deals

 Now, another prospect Fabrikam Retail has reached out to the sales team.
 Fabrikam does not have a consistent need for the solution every month.
 Their usage is going to be seasonal, so they are looking for an annular pricing instead of the monthly pricing structure that Cloud Connect is following.

 Cloud Connect team decides to provide annual pricing to Fabrikam.
 On the pricing page, instead of a monthly fee, we should enable an annual fee.
 Similarly, the metering dimensions will be changed.
 We should enter applicable values for annual pricing.

 Since this pricing is only meant for Fabrikam, you’ll need to change the plan visibility to private and update the Customer Tenant ID and save the draft.

 Private Pricing for Multi-Year Deals

-- Lumiere already has a Microsoft Azure consumption commitment, and they want to use it to procure the Cloud Connect solution as this solution is MACC eligible.
+Lumiere already has a Microsoft Azure consumption commitment in Azure marketplace, and they want to use it to procure the Cloud Connect solution as this solution is MACC eligible.

-- This is the best approach to structure a private deal where the dimensions can complex or not completely sure at the moment.
+This is the best approach to structure a private deal in Azure marketplace where the dimensions can complex or not completely sure at the moment.